sustech-topology/TopCap/README.md

 #### Time-delay embedding and persistent homology

 TopCap is achieved in [csv_writer_consonant](csv_writer_consonant.ipynb), which captures the most significant topological features within those segmented phonetic time series.
 The output is a `.csv` file containing the birthtime and lifetime corresponding to the point in the persistent diagram with the longest lifetime.
-This part corresponds to section 2.1 of the paper.

 #### Machine learning